sy-harabi/sy-harabi.github.io/_posts/2024-05-12-automating-base-planning-in-screeps.md

+---
+layout: post
-# Automating Base Planning in Screeps
+title: "Automating Base Planning in Screeps"
+---
 Planning the layout of your base in Screeps might seem odd at first, but it’s a crucial step in optimizing your energy economy and overall bot efficiency.
 Let’s delve into why base planning is essential and how you can automate the process.

 ## Why Base Planning?